 Ex Machina tells the story of a billionaire recluse genius, who seeks to play god.
 Living on an estate the size of a small country and surrounded by spectacular mountainous scenery.
 It appears he has become absorbed in the creation of artificial intelligence.
 A conscious mind with the capacity to love and the need to be loved.
 In the final stages of his work, he brings one of his employees into his research to observe the results.
 But to create is not to control, with the power of free thought comes the need to self-preserve.

 I know what you're thinking, not another A.I story.
 And I have to agree, there have been heaps of stories involving this idea in recent years.
 However, Ex Machina is, without doubt, one of the most surprising films ever made.
 Firstly this is the directorial debut for Alex Garland.
-Garland has contributed to many films as a writer and also penned a number of novels including The Beach.
-But here he really displays what an incredible talent he is.
 The result is, a deeply emotional and well-written story that challenges the arguments surrounding conscious thought.
 But on top of that, Garland casts his atmospheric tale upon the screen like a masterpiece of modern art.

 Without giving away too much, this is not an artificial intelligence story that portrays the new intelligence as a monster in the way that films like Terminator do.
 It is much more psychological than that, which makes the film stay with you long after you have watched the fantastic closing credits.